cakephp/docs/en/orm/saving-data.rst

 8. Child associations are saved.
 For example, any listed hasMany, hasOne, or belongsToMany associations will be saved.
 9. The ``Model.afterSave`` event will be dispatched.

+See the :ref:`application-rules` section for more information on creating and using rules.

 .. warning::